 Wondering what the process is and how you can go about getting a loan on Centrelink?
 You’re not the only one.
 We have set up a clear list of dos and don’ts for you to follow when it comes to getting a loan whilst receiving Centrelink payments.

-Do Check What Benefit You Are On
+Check Which Benefit You Are On

 For some lenders, Centrelink benefits can count as income.
 This means your chances of taking out a loan can be higher.
 This typically doesn’t apply to all payment types.
 For example: Youth Allowance, Newstart and Austudy are unlikely to be accepted as part of your income.
 Why?
 Because they are temporary payments.
 If your circumstances change, you will no longer be eligible to claim them.